UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantPaymentMethodNewReq.md

 ### NewUnibeeApiMerchantPaymentMethodNewReq

-`func NewUnibeeApiMerchantPaymentMethodNewReq(currency string, gatewayId int64, userId int64, ) *UnibeeApiMerchantPaymentMethodNewReq`
+`func NewUnibeeApiMerchantPaymentMethodNewReq(gatewayId int64, userId int64, ) *UnibeeApiMerchantPaymentMethodNewReq`

 NewUnibeeApiMerchantPaymentMethodNewReq instantiates a new UnibeeApiMerchantPaymentMethodNewReq object This constructor will assign default values to properties that have it defined,